NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 * SQL
 * Tidy Data

-You can view all of our lessons, as well as the lesson materials, here: https://librarycarpentry.org/lessons
+You can view all of the Library Carpentry lessons, as well as the lesson materials, here: https://librarycarpentry.org/lessons

 ## Who are we?

 * Jaki Frisina, Lebanon Public Libraries
 * Ron Houk, Lebanon Public Libraries
 * Chelsea Page, Nesmith Library
-* Molly Driscoll, EBSCO
+* Molly Driscoll, Folio Services, EBSCO
-* Kevin French, GMILCS
+* Kevin French, GMILCS, Inc
-* Sarah St. Martin, GMILCS
+* Sarah St. Martin, GMILCS, Inc

 ## Contact Us
 Email us at <a href="mailto:nelc.instructors@gmail.com">nelc.instructors@gmail.com.

-We'd love to help you get involved or hold a workshop for your library organization!
+We'd love to help you get involved with the Carpentries, or hold a workshop for your library organization!